imagej/imagej.github.io/_pages/plugins/colocalization-by-cross-correlation.md

 title: Colocalization by Cross Correlation
 categories: [Colocalization]
 description: How to use the Colocalization by Cross Correlation plugin
-name: Colocalzation by Cross Correlation plugin
+name: Colocalization by Cross Correlation plugin
 source-label: Github
 source-url: https://github.com/andmccall/Colocalization_by_Cross_Correlation
 team-developers: Andrew McCall